-- To allow for unplanned tasks for which all precautions are taken to utilize the correct treatment methods and to protect sensitive areas (construction, restorations, hazard tree removal, etc.); - Following the procedures in 333 CMR 11.05(4)(d), to maintain the flexibility necessary to accommodate unique situations and the need for more appropriate techniques as they arise (in accordance with regulations, scientific advances, operational experience and/or comments from municipalities, state agencies & contractors); - To have a National Grid representative respond quickly to any questions or complaints from the public and/or governmental agencies that relate to rights-of- way vegetation management.
+- To ensure that vegetation management operations are conducted in a safe, effective manner and in conformity with federal and state laws, regulations, and if applicable, permit conditions. - To treat sensitive areas listed in 333 CMR 11.04 according to regulatory and National Grid policy as areas that require special consideration during vegetation management operations. - To allow for unplanned tasks for which all precautions are taken to utilize the correct treatment methods and to protect sensitive areas (construction, restorations, hazard tree removal, etc.). - Following the procedures in 333 CMR 11.05(4)(d), to maintain the flexibility necessary to accommodate unique situations and the need for more appropriate techniques as they arise (in accordance with regulations, scientific advances, operational experience and/or comments from municipalities, state agencies & contractors). - To have a National Grid representative respond quickly to any questions or complaints from the public and/or governmental agencies that relate to rights-ofway vegetation management.